 If a horse has low fertility, you may opt to feed one parent Vigor to guarantee the mare will get in foal.
 You can also give Bucket Of Love to guarantee that a mare's fertility never drops below Low.

 Fertility is not genetic, in other words does not pass on to foals.

 This is a quad-gene that influences how a horse passes their genes to their offspring.
+This is expressed as a simplified rating for horses on their genetics page, much like the rest of their genes.
 A horse with high Heritage is more likely to pass on dominant genes (X), while a horse with bad heritage is more likely to pass on recessive genes (x).
 When determining the rate of passing genes, the parents' Heritage is evaluated, not the foal's.

 Heritage will usually not allow a horse to pass anything that they are not genetically capable of - a horse with XX cannot throw an x and a horse with xx cannot throw an X. However, Heritage also contributes to genetic defects which can result in a foal inheriting xx genes where they normally would not.

 Although Heritage uses the standard rating system, the ratings have slightly different meanings, as listed below.